The Dreamers (novel): Plot

 The story begins with a college student, Kara Sanders, who after a night out, returns to her college dorm room with symptoms of drowsiness.
 The following morning, her roommate, Mei, a first year college student, dismisses her sleeping figure for tiredness.
 However, when Mei returns to the dorm room in the afternoon, she finds Kara in the same position she was in when she left.
 Mei calls the paramedics, who rush Kara to hospital, where her heart rate slows down to a complete stop and she is declared dead.
 Soon after, Rebecca, another girl from the same dorm floor, falls victim to the sleeping virus.
-Rebecca’s heart rapidly slows and she is deemed unconscious, however, her pulse remains completely stable; her only symptom is deep sleep.
+Rebecca's heart rapidly slows and she is deemed unconscious; however, her pulse remains completely stable; her only symptom is deep sleep.
 Unknowingly, at the time of her comatose state, Rebecca is also a few days pregnant.

 A janitor from the college, Thomas Peterson, who worked on the same dorm floor as the sleeping virus victims, returns home to his two daughters, Sara and Libby.
 He proceeds to prepare his daughters for isolation from the virus.
 Meanwhile, panic ensues on the dorm floor when it is believed that the sleeping virus could be highly contagious.
 As a result, the dorm floor is quarantined.
 It is announced that a third girl from the same dorm floor has lost consciousness.
-With each of the cases, it is confirmed, through the mapping of brain activity, that the sleepers are dreaming.
+With each of the cases, it is confirmed through the mapping of brain activity that the sleepers are dreaming.
 It is also concluded that there is more brain activity in these sleepers than there ever has been in any human brain.

-On the fourteenth day of the outbreak of the sleeping virus, a researcher concludes that the virus is airborne; a virus that travels in a similar manner to the measles and the flu.
+On the fourteenth day of the outbreak of the sleeping virus, a researcher concludes that the virus is airborne, traveling in a similar manner to the measles and the flu.
 The patients, nurses, and visitors from Santa Lora Hospital at the time of the announcement are all quarantined and their ventilation is cut off.

-During a wildfire that breaks out in Southern California, Thomas becomes a victim of the sleeping virus and will not wake up, leaving his two daughters — Sara and Libby — alone in their house.
+During a wildfire that breaks out in Southern California, Thomas becomes a victim of the sleeping virus and will not wake up, leaving his two daughters, Sara and Libby, alone in their house.
 During the fire, the college kids escape quarantine.
 Mei decides to take cover with Matthew in a vacant house.